Frequently Asked Questions

 When will I find out if I am accepted?

-The application deadline for all the seminars and workshops is February 8, 2013.
+The application deadline for all the seminars and workshops is February 6, 2015.
 After the deadline, all of the applications will be sent on to the directors for review and selection.
-We will respond to you via email regarding your applicant status as soon as we are able, but no later than March 8, 2012.
+We will respond to you via email regarding your applicant status as soon as we are able, no later than March 13, 2015.

 I am not a U.S. citizen.
 Do I need a visa to participate in the seminar?
 Will you issue me a letter of invitation?

+Iit is ultimately the responsibility of accepted applicants to determine which visa is needed for participation in the seminar, and what the process is in their specific situation.
 It is highly recommended that all non-U.S. citizens contact the Seminars office as soon as they receive notification of their acceptance, so that they can talk through any questions that they may have.
-However, it is ultimately the responsibility of accepted applicants to determine which visa is needed for participation in the seminar, and what the process is in their specific situation.
 Participants are ultimately responsible to obtain the necessary paperwork and appointments and to pay any necessary fees.

 All accepted applicants will receive an email of confirmation, stipulating the arrangements that will be made for them should they confirm their acceptance in the event.
-Hard copies of this letter will be sent to those living outside the U.S. or upon request.
+Hard copies of this letter will be sent upon request.
 This letter can function as a letter of invitation for the purposes of applying for a visa.

 I am not a U.S. citizen.
 Can I still receive an honorarium?
 Will I need to pay U.S. taxes?

-Some seminars include honorariums for participants, however these must be dispensed in compliance with federal and campus regulations.
-In general, participants must prove that they are eligible to work in the U.S. and they must have a U.S. tax identification number.
-Typically this means that participants must apply for a specific visa and (if they do not already have a U.S. tax identification number) apply for a U.S. Social Security Number upon their arrival into the U.S., which can take several weeks to process.
+Some seminars include honoraria for participants; however, these must be dispensed in compliance with federal and campus regulations.
+In general, participants must prove that they are eligible to work in the U.S. and they must have a U.S. tax identification number (usually Social Security number).
+Typically this means that participants must apply for a specific visa and (if they do not already have a U.S. tax identification number) and apply for a U.S. Social Security Number upon their arrival into the U.S., which can take several weeks to process.
 However the process will be different for each individual depending on their citizenship, residence, and travel history.
 It is highly recommended that non-U.S. participants contact the Seminars office as soon as they receive notification of their acceptance, so that they can talk through any questions that they may have.

 All stipends are taxable income.
 Non-U.S. citizens should expect that up to 30% of their stipend may be withheld in taxes.
 In some cases funds may be returned to the participant if they file a U.S. tax form at the end of the year.
 In some instances this amount may also be waived in accordance with tax treaties between the U.S. and the participant's home country.